ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 * Maintaining a limited base size.
 Should help make it fit on the table if players can't for example, play a 1 row x 24 columns grid of cards as opposed to a 4 row * 6 columns grid of cards
 * Sticking with cards.
 Affordable.
 Can fit more information on them.
 Can present art on them

-## Concepts to change from the original
+### On what I wanted to remove from the AoE ECG
 * Buildings are what creates land and what explores it

-## Ideas I had
-* B
+### On what I wasn't sure would be best for the AoE ECG
-* Game board with different action spots
+#### Town board with different action spots concept
 * E.g. Town Center having a create villager spot
 * E.g. Blacksmith having a research blacksmith technology spot
-  * E.g. Scout spot
-  * E.g. Raid spot
-  * E.g. Battle spot
+* E.g. Edge of the board having a fight, raid, and scout spot

-## Art cost
-~ 250 USD (389.32 AUD)/a card
+### On what I wanted to add to the AoE ECG
+#### Heroes concept
+* Stats of them are buffed versions of standard units (e.g. Theodoric the Goth is a stronger Huskarl) with the same prerequisites and resource costs as their base model
+* Can only be played once
+* Can only have one of them
+* Can only pick one hero/a game
+* Can't convert them
+* Can't target them with event cards
+* Can attach them to other unit cards
+  * Have to kill all other units on the attached unit card before being able to target the hero on it
+* Can attach them to other unit cards

+#### King of the Hill victory condition concept
+* Adding game ending condition if control over a monument is retained for six turns

+#### Regicide victory condition concept
+* Adding game ending condition if opponent's / your king is killed

+#### Score victory condition concept
+* Adding game ending condition after a certain number of turns have passed.
+The player or team with the highest score after whatever amount of turns this is, wins
+  * Score based on Age advancement
+  * Score based on leftover resources
+  * Score based on kills
+  * Score based on surviving entities
+  * Score based on researced technologies

 ## Art direction
+### Art style
 * Realistic
 * Vibrant
-* Full color

-### Artist talent needed
+### Artistic talent needed
-* Sketching skill
+* Sketching
-* Painting - Acryllic skill
+* Painting w/ Acryllic

 ### Artwork size
 ~ 5.75 inches by 6.75 inches